LadyForest/flink-table-store-101/real-time-update/README.md

     This query quantifies the amount of revenue increase that would have resulted from eliminating certain company- wide discounts in a given percentage range in a given year.
 Asking this type of "what if" query can be used to look for ways to increase revenues.
 The Forecasting Revenue Change Query considers all the lineitems shipped in a given year with discounts between DISCOUNT-0.01 and DISCOUNT+0.01.
 The query lists the amount by which the total revenue would have increased if these discounts had been eliminated for lineitems with l_quantity less than quantity.
 Note that the potential revenue increase is equal to the sum of [l_extendedprice * l_discount] for all lineitems with discounts and quantities in the qualifying range.

 - Brief Step Summary
-  1. Start MySQL container via docker-compose, and generate the lineitem data with scale factor 10 and chunk number 8.
-Each chunk contains about 7.49 million records.
-Load the first two chunks (*i.e.* 16 million records with two files named `lineitem.tbl.1`, `lineitem.tbl.2`) to the table `lineitem` under the databased `tpch_s10`.
-It takes about 2-3 minutes to generate the data, and 3-4 minutes to load the data.
+  1. Start MySQL container via docker-compose, and generate the lineitem data with scale factor 10 (about 7.4G and 59 million records).
+The data will be loaded to the table `lineitem` under the databased `tpch_s10` automatically.
+It takes about 2-3 minutes to generate the data, and 15-20 minutes to load the data.
+And then, the New Sales Refresh Function (RF1) and Old Sales Refresh Function (RF2) will be invoked with 100 as pair number to generate updates.
   2. Download Flink release, Flink CDC Connector and FTS dependencies, with tuned configuration, and start SQL CLI
   3. Build pipelines to sync MySQL lineitem to FTS using Flink CDC and compute the query results.
-  4. Invoke the container to periodicly generate the rest 6 chunks as pure INSERT events to `lineitem` and then invoke `RF2` to generate DELETE events.

 ## QuickStart